jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 For additional context on each tool and target applications protein design can tackle, we have overview slides [here](https://hu-my.sharepoint.com/:p:/g/personal/dawningjiaxi_fu_wyss_harvard_edu/EVwylZ5jwstJlKK3unATEh4BOkJ3t_kOPiGjVQT0rVE__A?e=bCCi2G).
 Each software's official Github documentation are linked in the headers below if you want download the models locally and adjust them yourself.

-::🤔
+:warning:
 Before you embark on a design campaign, ensure you know what your target is!
 These newer tools like RFDiffusion3 and RoseTTAFold3 are atomistic.
 This means instead of inputs at a residue level, you need to specify exactly what side chain atoms you want to diffuse or design protein-protein interactions with.
 You may need to provide an input template for RFDiffusion.
 For the example in this Github, to create a HIV minibinder, I supplied a constrained structure file of the HIV spike protein I want to bind to.
 I also supplied "hotspot residues" and estimated which atoms would be most relevant for binding.
 The input types will depend on your application, such as binders, homooligomers, enzymes, etc. I highly recommend looking at other examples in the RFDiffusion Github for different use cases.
-Literature review before designing is extremely important! ::🤔
+Literature review before designing is extremely important! :warning:

-Now... with target established... without further ado:
+Now... with target established... without further ado!

 ## [RFDiffusion3](https://github.com/RosettaCommons/foundry/blob/production/models/rfd3/README.md) :art: